-Summit Park Trail is a 1.6 mile loop trail located near Dardanelle, AR that features a great forest setting and is rated as moderate.
+Summit Park Trail is a 1.6 mile loop trail located near Dardanelle, Arkansas that features a great forest setting and is rated as moderate.
 The trail is primarily used for hiking, walking, and trail running and is accessible year-round.

 This trail was a bit confusing in places, but the serenity and scenery were amazing.
 There were places in the trail that were quite grown over with ivy, but it made it a little more adventurous.
 Some parts of the trail required climbing up with hands, or scrambling up, rather.
 The views in multiple places were gorgeous.